 A feasibility study is underway to consider opportunities for a multi-use trail between Eldorado Canyon State Park and Walker Ranch Open Space.
-While there is an existing pedestrian/equestrian link, the trail is too steep and rocky to accommodate bicyclists.
-The next public input opportunity will be in late Nov. or early Dec.
+An open house will be held on Nov.
+28 to present the findings and preliminary recommendations.

 Eldorado Canyon to Walker Ranch Connection Feasibility Study

 Boulder County Parks & Open Space, the City of Boulder Open Space and Mountain Parks, and Colorado Parks and Wildlife will host an open house to present the findings of the feasibility study and the preliminary recommendations of the partner agencies for a preferred trail alignment between Walker Ranch Open Space and Eldorado Canyon State Park.

 The Feasibility Study and supporting materials will be posted in advance of the open house.
 Public comments will be accepted beginning Wednesday, Nov.
 28, through Sunday, Dec.
 9.